LiveHelperChat/chatGPT/README.md

 With this extension you won't need to pay anything to third party except OpenAI for contextual search based on your personal data.

+### Present release

+Updates

+* Multiple tools call support. `ScheduleRun` Rest API call will use `"parallel_tool_calls": false,` argument
+* Bot now has example how to have multiple tools calls with arguments

+Make sure you have most recent Rest API and Bot versions also version with this commit https://github.com/LiveHelperChat/livehelperchat/commit/6e9ecaa573902adc082204799fec98f7796d81d9

+### V1.0

+Initial release

 ## Requirements

-* Min 4.48v Live Helper Chat version.
+* Min 4.51v Live Helper Chat version.
 * At the moment Polling workflow is supported only.
 * Account at https://platform.openai.com/docs/overview